d0tTino/Culture/docs/windows_setup.md

    scripts\vertical_slice.bat
    ```

+The script checks for both `venv` and `.venv` directories and activates the first one it finds.

 The script launches three agents for a few steps and stores their memories in
 ChromaDB.
 See `docs/walking_vertical_slice.md` for details.